izderadicka/audioserve/docs/api.md

 * these bytes are hashed with SHA-256
 * random bytes are encoded with base64 encoding
 * hash is encoded with base64 encoding
-* resulting secret is string concation of "encoded random" + "|" + "encoded hash"
+* resulting secret is string concation of three strings : "encoded random" + "|" + "encoded hash"

 API endpoints
 ----------------------